gagejustins/gagejustins.github.io/_posts/2018-12-30-building-a-data-pipeline-for-sneakers-part-1-flask-for-dummies.md

 	<img src="/assets/images/snql/snql-use.png" width="100%">
 </div>

 The next part of this series will take a look at the second part of this project – building ETL and a downstream table with Airflow.
 Stay tuned!
+You can check out [the SNQL app repo here](https://github.com/gagejustins/snql).

 <div class="top-padding-xs bottom-padding-sm" style="text-align: center;">
 	<img src="/assets/images/snql/end.gif" width="90%">